 Year Listed: 2003

 Located adjacent to what is now downtown Port Townsend, local Indian tribes used the Point Hudson area long before Captain Vancouver’s party came ashore in 1792.
 The site as it currently exists began in 1934 as a U.S. Quarantine Station.
 Today it’s a tourist attraction and a boaters’ safe haven.
 The site is home to the Wooden Boat Festival, restaurants, a moorage, small businesses, a bed and breakfast, and private residences.
 The Port of Port Townsend has owned the property since 1956 but has leased it to private management until last year.
-Early this year, Port officials approached the City of Port Townsend seeking demolition permits for all but three of the buildings on the site, citing prohibitive costs to bring the buildings up to code.
-In the meantime, the Port has backed off on immediate plans for demolition, and the City and local preservationists are working with the Port to seek alternatives for compatible new development and re-use of existing historic structures.
+In 2003, Port officials approached the City of Port Townsend seeking demolition permits for all but three of the buildings on the site, citing prohibitive costs to bring the buildings up to code.
+The Port backed off on plans for demolition, and the City and local preservationists are working with the Port to seek alternatives for compatible new development and re-use of existing historic structures.